navierula/Help-Wanted/README.md

 # Help-Wanted

-Help Wanted is a relational database and a front-end access tool create by Navraj Narula for the Database Design course at Northeastern University.
+Help Wanted is a relational database and a front-end access tool created by Navraj Narula for the Database Design course at Northeastern University.